Class Schedules and Catalog Background Image

 READ 100Critical Reading and Thinking3

-Area 2—Mathematical Concepts & Quantitative Reasoning
+Area 2—Mathematical Concepts and Quantitative Reasoning

 A minimum of 3 semester units is required.
 Select one course from any discipline.